 My hopes are that these images will engage the viewer’s imaginations in ways that only fully immersing one’s self in the desert can compare.
 The desert is often looked at as bare, inhospitable, and grotesque, when in fact, it is full of life and beauty.
 While many see the large landscapes formed by these rivers, few take the time to look at the beauty at the river's edge or below the canyon rims.
 These are the places where the river is actively working its way through the earth, carving itself deeper, and unearthing more of the beauty of the world beneath it.
-While there are countless miles of river, washes, and canyons to explore, with this grant, I hope to explore and photograph as many as possible over the next year.
+While there are countless miles of river, washes, and canyons to explore, with this project I hope to explore and photograph as many as possible over the next year.

 The images I have created as a part of this project thus far have been described as unique, and insightful.
 Careful compositions and the studying of light have led to careful exposures of these scenes, which I hope captures the intimacy only found in areas along these rivers.
 I hope these images inspire viewers to explore and find their own corner of the West, where they can witness the fantastic influence the mighty Colorado River has had.